On a conjecture of Furusho over function fields: Introduction

 In what follows, we will review the $\infty$-adic multiple zeta values initiated by Thakur~\cite{T04}.
-For a finite place $v$ of $k$, we will define $v$-adic multiple zeta values in the next section and abbreviate them as \lq\lq $v$-adic MZV's \rq\rq.
-To distinguish the difference between $\infty$-adic and $v$-adic settings, throughout this paper we will use \lq\lq MZV's\rq\rq for Thakur's $\infty$-adic multiple zeta values unless we particularly point out.
+For a finite place $v$ of $k$, we will define one kind of $v$-adic multiple zeta values and abbreviate them as \lq\lq $v$-adic MZV's \rq\rq.
+To distinguish between the $\infty$-adic and $v$-adic settings, throughout this paper we will use \lq\lq MZV's\rq\rq~for Thakur's $\infty$-adic multiple zeta values unless we state the contrary.
+We further mention that Thakur~\cite[p.~196]{T04} defined $v$-adic MZV's using Goss-Kummer congruences but his definition of $v$-adic MZV's is different from ours.

 Fixing any $r$-tuple $\fs=(s_{1},\ldots, s_{r})\in \NN^{r}$, Thakur~\cite{T04} defined the following positive characteristic MZV's: